Xunnamius/symbiote/README.md

 <!-- symbiote-template-region-end -->

-> Also known as `xscripts` or `@-xun/scripts`
+> Formerly `xscripts` (`@-xun/scripts`)

 Symbiote is a highly-opinionated personal tool that supercharges 🕷️ all my NPM-based projects.
-It can also exist symbiotically within foreign repositories (e.g. when I'm contributing to open source), glomming onto clones and granting me some semblance of the powers I'm used to in my own projects without requiring changes to any of the foreign repository's files.
+It can also exist symbiotically within foreign repositories (e.g. when I'm contributing to open source), glomming onto clones and granting me some semblance of the powers I'm used to in my own projects.
+All without requiring changes to any of the foreign repository's files.

 Symbiote is similar in intent to kcd-scripts, react-scripts, etc, but with many more opinions.